We want to make room for you in our community.

 2) Keep the CHT up to date & be prepared

 a.
 If your contact information changes.
-It is imperatvie that we have a valid email address and phone number for each adult in the household.
+We must have a valid email address and phone number for each adult in the household.

 b.
 If your household size changes (e.g. you would like to add a co-applicant).